Penal colony of New Caledonia: Women prisoners

-Only four marriages see prisoners released from penal colony marry free women.
-The others marry convicts released or under sentence.
+Only four marriages saw prisoners released from the penal colony marrying free women.
+The others married convicts who had been released or were still serving their sentence.

 The end of the penal colony

 The presence of the penal colony was gradually contested by the colonists who suffered from competition from the labor of convicts but also from the penitentiary administration which monopolized the best land.
 A new governor appointed in 1894, Paul Feillet, declared himself against the "dirty water tap" that transportation constituted.
 It will be interrupted in 1897, but the prisoners of the penal colony will end their life there (in 1921, they were still 2,300).
 The last detainee was Cheikou Cissé, a tirailleur sentenced in 1919 to deportation for life, and died in Nouméa in 1933.